SoftUni-Internal/interactive-content/EN/00-Encapsulation/00-Lesson-Introduction.md

 **4. Mutable and Immutable Objects**

-- What is the difference between Mutable and Immutable Objects
+- What the difference between mutable and immutable objects is

-- Which object are Muttable and which Immutable
+- Which objects are mutable and which immutable

 **5. Keyword `final`**

-- When do we use the keyword `final`
+- When to use the `final` keyword

 [/slide]